What Are the Big 5 Personality Traits?

 The five domains identified by the big five theory are thought to encompass all know personality traits.

-The big five personality traits describe only a portion of what personality psychologists study.
-Other aspects of personality such as motivations, attitudes, self-concepts, and emotions also play a role in making you who you are, but the big five theory does not touch upon such subjects.
+The Big Five personality traits describe only a portion of what personality psychologists study.
+Other aspects of personality such as motivations, attitudes, self-concepts, and emotions also play a role in making you who you are, but the Big Five theory does not touch upon such subjects.

-Causes of the Big Five Traits
+What Causes of the Big Five Personality Traits?

-So what factors influence the development of the big five personality traits?
+So what factors influence the development of the Big Five personality traits?
 As with many questions in psychology, both nature and nurture play a role.

-In one large-scale twin study, researchers found that the heritability of the openness dimensions was the highest with 61% being attributed to genetic influences.
-Conscientiousness was 44% due to genetics, with extroversion, agreeableness, and neuroticism being at 53%, 41%, and 41% respectively.
+In one large-scale twin study, researchers found that the heritability of the openness dimensions was the highest, with 61% being attributed to genetic influences.
+Conscientiousness was 44% due to genetics, with extroversion, agreeableness, and neuroticism being at 53%, 41%, and 41%, respectively.

 Age is another factor that can influence the five core dimensions.
 As people age and mature, some of these traits tend to change.